Please see the specific criteria for each RFP. Generally, CCRF invites proposals for research projects which:

 - Research that does not adhere to recognized scientific standards

-Our Research Committee is currently comprised of four (4) volunteer leaders: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl and Dr. Patrick Welsh.
-Support is provided by CCRF Executive Director, Robert Harris, and Marketing Specialist, Keishiya Balendran.
+Our Research Committee is comprised of five (5) volunteer leaders: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl, Dr. Yaad Shergill and Dr. Patrick Welsh.
+Support is provided by CCRF Executive Director, Mr. Robert Harris, and Marketing Specialist, Ms. Keishiya Balendran.

 CCA membership is preferred; however, CCRF accepts applications from all researchers in good standing with recognized professional associations.